fabmas/certlc/README.md

 The script imports the renewed certificate back into the Key Vault, finalizing the update process.

 1. **E-mail notification:**
-A the same time, the script sends an e-mail notification to the administrator, informing them of the successful renewal of the certificate.
+A the same time, the script sends an e-mail notification to the administrator, informing them of the successful renewal of the certificate available on the Key Vault.

 1. **Certificate retrieval:**
 The Key Vault extension running on the server plays a pivotal role in this phase by automatically downloading the latest version of the certificate from the Key Vault into the local store of the server utilizing it.
+Multiple servers can be configured with the Key Vault extension to retrieve the same certificate (wildcard or with multiple Subject Alternative Names) from the Key Vault.

 ## Components
-The solution uses several components to allow smooth certificate renewal: in the following chapters, each component and its purpose are explained in details.
+The solution uses several components to allow automatic certificate renewal: in the following chapters, each component and its purpose are explained in details.

 > [!NOTE]
 > + Inserire i macro passi come se dovessi implemenare la soluzione manualmente